Get outside and splash in the water at Three Rivers Park District Swim Ponds and Beaches – now open for the 2025 season!

-It might not feel like summer today, but we live in Minnesota and you just never know what the weather will be like from one day to the next!
+Since we live in Minnesota, you just never know what the weather will be like from one day to the next.
+What we do know is that the swim ponds and beaches are open for the season within the Three Rivers Park District.

-I can tell you that Saturday, May 28 will be the day the swim ponds and beaches open for the Three Rivers Park District.
 Maybe you’ll jump right in, or maybe you’ll just dip your toes in the water.
 Whatever you do, at least there will be options!

 It’s hot, the sun is shining, and it’s a beautiful day.
 Is there any better way to enjoy an unbeatable Minnesota summer than to splash around at the beach?
 Swimming is a great, low-impact way to exercise your whole body.
 Better yet, it’s fun for the whole family.
 Swimming areas in Three Rivers are located near play areas, trails, visitor centers, campgrounds, and more so you can make a day of it.